What's a Game Design Career Like?

 If you're serious about a game software design or development career, you may want to consider one of these top-paying metro areas:

 Find out what a game design job is really like.

-A game design job isn’t exactly play time; it requires some serious skills and hard work.
-Legendary games such as “Grand Theft Auto” and “Halo” would have never seen the light of day without video game designers putting in long hours.
+A game design job isn't exactly play time; it requires some serious skills and hard work.
+Legendary games such as "Grand Theft Auto," "Super Mario," and "Halo" would have never seen the light of day without video game designers putting in long hours.
 You have to be committed to creating a successful game; poorly received games could result in financial difficulties for a company.
 Being able to handle that additional pressure is a must.

 It may not be a good career fit for casual gamers.
 However, if video games are your passion, you'll be happy to know that "being a responsible adult" and being a gamer aren't mutually exclusive.